Downtown Hong Kong becomes battleground as night falls

 Government data on Thursday confirmed that Hong Kong slid into recession in the third quarter for the first time since the global financial crisis of 2008.

-Reporting by Greg Torode, Clare Jim, Jessie Pang, John Geddie, Farah Master, Tom Westbrook and Donny Kwok; Writing by Nick Macfie; Editing by Alexandra Hudson
+Reporting by Greg Torode, Clare Jim, Jessie Pang, John Geddie, Farah Master, Tom Westbrook, Sarah Wu, David Lague and Donny Kwok; Writing by Nick Macfie; Editing by Alexandra Hudson and Clelia Oziel